leangjia/blender_docs/manual/modeling/meshes/editing/vertices.rst

    :Hotkey:    :kbd:`Ctrl-V`

 This page covers many of the tools in the *Vertex* menu.
-These are tools that work primarily on vertex selections, however, some also work with edge or face selections.
+These are tools that work primarily on vertex selections but some also work with edge or face selections.

 .. _vertex-merging: